 - a piece of independent work (e.g. seminar paper or senior thesis) that demonstrates an ability to use a Near Eastern language for research.

 Students in ANT, HIS, POL, REL, SOC, and SPI can apply automatically.
 Students from other departments are encouraged to apply but need to obtain permission from the Director of the Program in Near Eastern Studies.

 minimum one NES history course.
 HIS students must take 2 history courses

 P/D/F grading is not accepted.

-minimum two courses dealing with the Near East from NES, Anthropology, Politics, Religion, Sociology, Woodrow Wilson School, or other department beside History.
+minimum two courses dealing with the Near East from NES, Anthropology, Politics, Religion, Sociology, School of Public and International Affairs, or other department beside History.
 P/D/F grading is not accepted.

 Language: 4 semesters (through 107) of a Near Eastern language if no prior competency exists.
 P/D/F grading is not accepted.

 Independent Work: one Junior Paper written on a Near Eastern related topic.

 Senior Thesis: written under the supervision of an NES faculty member or Near Eastern specialist in the appropriate department.

 Senior Departmental Examination: given by the student's home department, but a portion must cover the Near Eastern field studied.